-Although seeds are almost always the primary source of contamination in sprout–associated outbreaks, certain practices at the sprouting facilities increase the extent of microbial hazards.
+Although seeds are almost always the primary source of contamination in sprout–associated outbreaks, certain practices at the sprouting facilities increase the extent of microbial hazards, such as the following:

 - Contamination of water used during sprouting could be the source of initial contamination, or a vehicle for subsequent cross-contamination.

-In an exhaustive review by the FDA in 1999 following a rash of sprout-related outbreaks, a number of sanitation lapses were found in sprouting facilities.
+In an exhaustive review by the FDA in 1999 following a rash of sprout-related outbreaks, several sanitation lapses were found in sprouting facilities.
 While industry standards have improved since the report, contamination and foodborne illness remain a continual challenge.
 Some of these problems noted by the FDA in their 1999 report included:

 - Less than half of facilities applied disinfection treatment to seeds before sprouting